reggieray/fake-data-examples/README.md

 # Introduction

-A small comparison of two popular fake or mock data nuget libraries.
+A small comparison of two popular fake or mock data NuGet libraries.

 # Statistics